klingj3/PythonScrabble/README.md

 ## Overview
 I love scrabble, but I'm continuously disappointed by the quality of online scrabble games, both directly and in the form of their opponents.
-A lot of them are slow, or require you to drag each tile on the board individually, or tell you if a word you're trying to play is in the dictionary.
-This will be a command-line version which can be played much more quickly, and allow players to play invalid words with all of the risk that contains.
-More than just providing an alternate vector through which to play scrabble, this will be an excercise in a unique brand of game AI.
+A lot of them are slow, or require you to drag each tile on the board individually, or tell you if a word you're trying to play is in the dictionary which defeats a key part of the game.
+This will be a command-line version (at least initially) which can be played much more quickly, and allow players to play invalid words  with all of the risk that contains.
+More than just providing an alternate vector through which to play scrabble, this will be an exercise in a unique brand of game AI, as well as an algorithmic challenge as each possible move in scrabble has, including invalid options, a minimum of over a million possible moves.

+### Status 07/06
+The level I (detailed below) agent is almost finished, as it can find all possible words generated on the board from its tiles and safely check the validity of the various options.
+Once it gains the additional capacity to score these move options, it will be largely complete with the possible exception of a few end-game edge cases.

 ## AI Development Plans
 The crux of this little project, and AI opponent to play against in games of scrabble.
 Though it will start out